uneebmalik99/One-City-Center/README.md

 git clone

 #Then
 switch to branch : Main

 #Then run command in Terminal of  vscode or any desired IDE.
 npm install

-#To run app on android device run following command in terminal
+#To run app on android device run following command in terminal.
 npx react-native run-android

 ## Enjoy your App.